Jordloop/Project-Pizza/README.md

 ## Specs

+* User selects a pizza size.
+  Input: Personal  Output: $6

+* User selects a number of pizza toppings (Add $1 to the total for each topping chosen -1).
+  Input: User checks 4 toppings boxes.
+Output: Will add $3 to the total.

 User selects pizza size and toppings and a price is returned.
-Input: User selects "personal" size and 3 toppings.
-Output: $8.
+  Input: User selects "personal" size and 4 toppings.
+Output: $9 ($6 for the personal, $3 for the 4 toppings).

 ## Getting Started